Spontanio/spontanio-wordpress-plugin/spontanio/readme.txt

 == Frequently Asked Questions ==

+= Do I need an API key to use the plugin? =

+No, you can just go ahead and start using it!
+All we need is a room name, which you enter in the Spontanio settings, or when you add a Video Chat block to a page.
+The room can be one that already exists, or we will guide you through the process of creating a new one.

 = Do I, the website developer or owner, need a Spontanio account? =

 No, you can use our video chat service without signing up.
 However anonymous rooms are reset after 7 days,